 Who We Are...

 Hidden Valley Guest Ranch is set apart from the “frou-frou” lodging choices in Eureka Springs, and the Hidden Valley Barn is the reason.
 Hidden Valley Barn greets guests right at the front gate, standing sentinel over the Real Ozarks Experience for our visitors.
-Built in the early fifties, the classic red and white gambrel barn is built from solid oak, and has housed every form of livestock from chickens, to cattle, to sheep, to horses, and even sheltered camels from the Great Passion Play at one point.
+Built in the early fifties, the classic red and white gambrel barn is built from rough sawn lumber, and has housed every form of livestock from chickens, to cattle, to sheep, to horses, and even sheltered camels from the Great Passion Play at one point.
 (Those were the days!)
 Hidden Valley Barn is in active use daily.

 Family owned and operated.

 Come and see the difference that can make!